Receiving credit for classes

 - You must be officially registered for that class; you are not able to sit in on a class if you are not registered.

-- If you are dropped from a class because you did not make required payments, you are not eligible for reinstatement at the end of the semester and are not eligible to receive credit for the class.
+- If you are dropped from a class, you are not eligible for reinstatement at the end of the semester and are not eligible to receive credit for the class.

 Student enrollment status is determined by the number of credit hours you are registered for each semester.
 A full-time student has registered/enrolled in 12 or more credits.
 A part-time student is registered/enrolled in less than 12 credits.